 Aptose Biosciences (APTO) Received its Third Buy in a Row

-After Maxim Group and Canaccord Genuity gave Aptose Biosciences (NASDAQ: APTO) a Buy rating last month, the company received another Buy, this time from H.C.
-Wainwright.
-Analyst Joseph Pantginis reiterated a Buy rating on Aptose Biosciences today and set a price target of $9.00.
+After H.C.
+Wainwright and Maxim Group gave Aptose Biosciences (NASDAQ: APTO) a Buy rating last month, the company received another Buy, this time from JonesTrading.
+Analyst Matthew Cross maintained a Buy rating on Aptose Biosciences today and set a price target of $12.00.
 The company’s shares closed last Monday at $7.08.

-According to TipRanks.com, Pantginis is a 4-star analyst with an average return of 3.5% and a 34.4% success rate.
-Pantginis covers the Healthcare sector, focusing on stocks such as Applied Genetic Technologies, Lineage Cell Therapeutics, and Iovance Biotherapeutics.
+According to TipRanks.com, Cross is a 3-star analyst with an average return of 2.5% and a 31.7% success rate.
+Cross covers the Healthcare sector, focusing on stocks such as Actinium Pharmaceuticals, Catalyst Biosciences, and Aldeyra Therapeutics.

 Aptose Biosciences has an analyst consensus of Strong Buy, with a price target consensus of $11.17, implying a 47.9% upside from current levels.
 In a report issued on February 27, Canaccord Genuity also maintained a Buy rating on the stock with a $13.00 price target.